- 5 minutes to read

 How do I enable the monitoring of Web Jobs?

-To Monitor Web Jobs, configure the Agent with the Enable monitoring checkbox (checked by default).
+To monitor Web Jobs, configure the Agent with the Enable monitoring checkbox (checked by default).
 The details are available in the 'Configuration' user guide.

 EnableMonitoring